mrehman23/kd-aws-sqs/README.md

 - Send messages to an SQS queue.
 - Receive messages from an SQS queue.
 - Delete messages from an SQS queue.
-- ...
-(List any additional features your package offers)

 ## Requirements